Aarush386/Voice-Text-Web-Integrated-Ai-agent-/README.md

 Voice + Text AI Booking Agent

-A small system that lets users book calls or AI agents through text or voice.
+A system that lets users book calls or AI agents through text or voice.
 The assistant extracts booking details, confirms them, sends WhatsApp updates, and can generate a UPI QR for payments.
 It handles interruptions, slang, and small talk without losing the booking flow.
+It also sends confirmation messages through whatsapp api (twilio)

 Features

-Text and voice input (voice → text via local Whisper)
+Text and voice input (voice → text via Speech Recognition)

 Auto-detected phone number from Twilio with country code confirmation